SumoLogic/sumologic-documentation/docs/search/get-started-with-search/build-search/best-practices-search.md

 ## Aggregate before a lookup

-Whenever possible, you should aggregate data prior to doing a [lookup] (../../search-query-language/search-operators/lookup-classic.md).
+Whenever possible, you should aggregate data prior to doing a [lookup](../../search-query-language/search-operators/lookup-classic.md).
 In some cases, this will significantly reduce the amount of data the lookup is referencing.

 **Best approach:**